Mesothelioma Surgery

 Palliative Mesothelioma Surgeries

 Sometimes surgery is done just to relieve mesothelioma symptoms.
-To cure the disease or extend the individual’s lifetime is not the goal of palliative surgery.
+To cure the disease or extend the individual’s lifespan is not the goal of palliative surgery.
 The goal is to make patients comfortable.
 Palliative surgery is an option at any stage of mesothelioma.

 Types of palliative surgery include the following: